mnshaun24/just-tech-it/README.md

 ## Shaun's Tech Blog

-## Assignment
+## About
-This tech blog fulfills the requirements for the week 14 challenge.
-The assignment is to build a working tech blog using SQL to store posts, comments, login and other functionality.
+This blog incorporates a MySQL database.
+SQL is used to communicate with the database.
+The back-end is built with Node.js.

 ## Purpose
-To practice SQL and MySQL applications along with build an accompanying front end.
+To practice SQL and MySQL applications along with building an accompanying front end that users can take several different actions to store and recall information from the database.

 ## Built With
 * Node